 - It is the responsibility of each student to see each of his/her teachers and arrange for the completion of make-up work.
-Students who are absent three consecutive days or more are permitted to call the Jr. High School Office to request assignments.
-We request a 24-hour turn-around time.
-Work can be picked up in the main office the next day after a request is made. - Extended long-term absenteeism, (over one week), due to a medical condition and certified by a physician should be reported to the School Counselors' Office immediately.
+Work can be picked up in the main office. - Extended long-term absenteeism, (over one week), due to a medical condition and certified by a physician should be reported to the School Counselors' Office immediately.
 A plan for making up work will be devised by the teacher(s), parent, and principal and advice of a physician at a meeting to best serve the needs of the student. - The number of days students have to make up missed assignments will be the same as the number of days absent.
 If the absence will be more than 3 school days, a medical excuse will be requested. - Undocumented, habitual absenteeism that leads to the lack of academic work being completed may result in an incomplete grade being assigned for the grading period. - Projects and assignments due on the date of a scheduled school affiliated trip or activities are to be submitted prior to departure, or upon return unless the activity begins prior to 8:00 AM and concludes after 2:35 PM, unless prior arrangements have been made with specific teachers.
 In the event that the activity starts prior to 8:00 AM and ends after 2:35 PM, students are expected to turn in all projects and assignments the following school day.